ksharlandjiev/appflow-cdc-test/README.md

     7.1) Verify the CDC AppFlow is executed.

     7.2) Verify the CDC StepFunction is executed.
-If this is not happening, you may need to recreate the EventBridge Rule for the partner event bus manually - I think there is a defect in CFN creating partner event rule.
+If this is not happening, you may need to recreate the EventBridge Rule for the partner event bus manually.
+Use the same IAM role as the original rule for target execution of the step funciton!

 **IMPORTANT!!!**